Introduction

 What can I do with PSLab?

-“Out of the box” PSLab can be used as an electronics workbench, with a number of built in features, including:
+“Out of the box”, PSLab can be used as an electronics workbench with a number of built-in features, including:

-• Desktop low voltage power supply with 3 programmable voltage sources (+/-3.3 V,+/-5V,0-3 V)
+• Desktop low-voltage power supply with three programmable voltage sources (+/-3.3 V, +/-5 V, 0–3 V)

-• 3 channel[1] oscilloscope with software selectable amplification stages
+• 3-channel[1] oscilloscope with software selectable amplification stages

 • Multimeter functions including voltmeter and capacitance measurement